 “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us” (Hebrews 12:1 KJV).
 God is telling us that there are so many saints that gone on before us; some did not even received all that God promised them yet they died in faith.
 In the last few verses of Hebrews 11 the bible shows how some of them left this earth; yet they died in faith without letting in the sin that would “easily beset” them.
 The bible shows us that, “Their weakness was turned to strength…Some were jeered at, and their backs were cut open with whips.
 Others were chained in prisons.
 Some died by stoning, some were sawed in half, and others were killed with the sword.
 Some went about wearing skins of sheep and goats, destitute and oppressed and mistreated.
 All these people earned a good reputation because of their faith, yet none of them received all that God had promised” (Hebrews 11:34,36,37,39).
 They did not let what others say or do took their eyes off God.
 “They placed their hope in a better life after the resurrection.”
-Therefore, we should not allow the besetting sins of anger, offence, bitterness, unforgiveness, covetousness, slander, accusation, backbiting, gossiping, tale bearing, sowing discord, complaining trip us up.
-We are able to do this by keeping our eyes on Jesus, who will always help us because Jesus been through all and more that we could ever go through.
+Therefore, we should not allow the besetting sins of anger, offence, bitterness, unforgiveness, covetousness, slander, accusation, backbiting, gossiping, tale bearing, sowing discord, wrong motives, complaining or refusal of correction trip us up.
+We are able to abstain from being easily besetted by keeping our eyes on Jesus, who will always help us because Jesus been through all and more that we could ever go through.
 “He endured the cross, disregarding its shame.
 Think of all the hostility he endured from sinful people; then you won’t become weary and give up” (Hebrews 12:2-3 NLT).
-The following is a story of a man whose eyes were steadfastly on Jesus.
+Some may say well Jesus is God but we see from the above how biblical men both in the Old and New Testament endured to the end and even today their are many.
+Please look at the following story of a man whose eyes were steadfastly set on Jesus.

 The Story of The Martyr Bishop Martin Arethusa ~ Taken From Charles Spurgeon Archives